Candidate and Elected Official Information

 For a summary of how to become a candidate, read our How to Run for Local Office webpage.

-For information on offices up for election, how to file and qualify, petition requirements, and deadlines, read our Candidate Election Information Sheet (not yet available for 2024 Election Cycle).
+For information on offices up for election, how to file and qualify, petition requirements, and deadlines, read our Candidate Election Information Sheet.

 For information on filing and qualifying as a statewide or multi-county candidate, please visit the Division of Elections’ Candidates and Committees webpage.